SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-10-pfizer-vaccine-passes-vrbpac-review.md

 > Following yesterday’s positive advisory committee meeting outcome regarding the Pfizer-BioNTech COVID-19 vaccine, the __U.S.
 Food and Drug Administration has informed the sponsor that it will rapidly work toward finalization and issuance of an emergency use authorization.__ The agency has also notified the U.S. Centers for Disease Control and Prevention and Operation Warp Speed, so they can execute their plans for timely vaccine distribution.

-## Added 2020-Dec-12: Pointless performative cruelty from Trump
+## Added 2020-Dec-12: the clown car pulls up &amp; excretes Trump

 <img src="{{ site.baseurl }}/images/2020-12-10-pfizer-vaccine-passes-vrbpack-review-trump-performative-cruelty.jpg" width="400" height="267" alt="Trump: performative cruelty" title="Trump: performative cruelty" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>

-In one of his trademark acts of cruel ignorance, Trump intervened in the FDA approval process, even though it's finished for all but a bit of paperwork.
+In one of his trademark acts of performative cruelty and ignorance, Trump intervened in the FDA approval process, even though it's finished for all but a bit of paperwork.
 On Friday afternoon, he _publicly threatened_ FDA Commissioner Hahn that if he didn't get the approval finished by Friday evening, he would have to resign; this for an EUA that was on track for approval _the next day_. <sup id="fn8a">[[8]](#fn8)</sup>

 As a result, instead of being approved Saturday morning, it was approved Friday night.